 You also don’t want a headset that doesn’t have any sharp edges that will cut into your ears or head.
 And you should need as little tape as possible to keep it in place.

 Wired vs Wireless

-Choosing between a wired and a wireless headset is really going to be determined by what you do.
+Choosing between a wired headset microphone and a wireless model is really going to be determined by what you do.

 Drummers and keyboardists aren’t known for running up and down the stage while performing.
 If you play drums, keyboard, or any stationary instrument while singing, you probably won’t need a wireless headset.

 Drummers and keyboardists will usually be close enough to a mixing desk or it is easy enough to put a DI box close by.
 The headset can then just be connected straight into the DI or desk with a long enough cable.

 Bassists, guitarists, saxophonists, etc. can go either way.
 If, for example, you are a guitarist that also uses a headset, but you don’t move around that much, you could probably use a wired headset mic.

 As long as you make sure to not move too far away from whatever the headset is connected to, you shouldn’t run into any troubles.
 Of course, you will still have another cable hanging behind you that might become distracting.